mrotmensch/Sloth/README.md

-## Sloth
+# Hierarchical Clustering and Visualization of  Wikipedia

-Final Project for Big Data Class
+(Final Project for Big Data Class)

-By:
+Brought to you by The Sloth Collective:
-Peter Li,
+    * Peter Li,
-Justin Mao-Jones,
+    * Justin Mao-Jones,
-Maya Rotmensch.
+    * Maya Rotmensch.

 ## Introduction